 "Inside Life" immerses the listener into magnificently expressive modern classical realms, tranquilly minimal, yet exquisitely nuanced, abundantly poignant and delicately filigree, where stirringly pensive sadness is masterfully counterpointed with hauntingly embracing stillness, while intensely evocative ambient subtleties are deliberately permeated by yearning haze.
 A truly fabulous bravura performance by Bruno Sanfilippo and his guests!
 Richard Gürtler · ad21

 This comes in Digisleeve 4 panel in an edition of 500.
+Analog Mastered on a classic SSL desk and Studer A80 reel-to-reel by Ian Hawgood.

 Includes unlimited streaming of Inside Life